Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 ![](./images/xark-payload-by-index.png)

 **After further investigating the vulnerability I found that using `where` from Knex.js is vulnerable to SQLi, even with parameter binding!**

+This vulnerability affects thousands of NodeJS packages that do not reject `Object` and `Array` column values and use `knex` to build SQL queries.

 ---